-In Parkinson’s disease, certain brain neurons break down or die; when neurons that produce dopamine are lost, it causes abnormal brain activity which leads to signs of Parkinson’s.
+In Parkinson’s disease, certain brain neurons break down or die, and when neurons that produce dopamine are lost, abnormal brain activity can occur.
+This leads to signs of Parkinson’s.
 Dopamine transmits messages from the brain to the muscles, therefore reduced levels of dopamine has a critical affect on motor functions.

-The cause of why these neurons die is unknown, but certain factors can play a role, including:
+The cause behind why these neurons die is unknown, but certain factors can play a role, including:

 - Environmental triggers (like toxins)

-- The presence of Lewy bodies – microscopic proteins in the neuron
+- The presence of Lewy bodies i.e. microscopic proteins in the neuron

 How is Parkinson’s disease diagnosed?